What CISOs Get Wrong About Automation (And How to Fix It)

 Automation should reduce noise and improve clarity.
 But many implementations do the opposite.
 Poorly designed workflows overwhelm analysts, hide important context, or disrupt existing habits.
 The result is not just operational friction - it is increased response time and growing fatigue.
 Good automation supports analysts, not replaces them.

-How to Build Automation That Actually Helps Your Team
+How to Build Automation That Helps Your Team

 Start with use cases, not tools